Academic Authors: Muskan Panjwani, Alina Yakunina

 open figures

-4. Connect the figure and the term with a line. triangle pentagon quadrilateral heptagon hexagon
+4. Connect each shape to its name. triangle pentagon quadrilateral heptagon hexagon

 All sides of a square/rectangle are equal.